 What does your business primarily use to store contact info and follow up with leads and customers?

-If small businesses aren't converting more of their leads and subscribers, it might be because their tools don't make it easy.
+If small businesses aren't converting more of their leads, it might be because their tools don't make it easy.
 More than any other system, small business marketers are using their own email accounts to market to prospects and communicate with customers.

 That route is fraught with unnecessary copying and pasting (if they're sending lots of one-to-one emails) or spam complaints (if they're substituting their BCC function for a true, permission-based mailing list).
 And yet far fewer small businesses are turning to software made to handle marketing and customer communications.
 CRMs and email marketing platforms each account for about 10% of small businesses' contact management efforts.